-For 2021, we utilized a qualitative assessment for the Networks reporting units and a quantitative assessment for the Renewables reporting unit.
-For 2020, we utilized a quantitative assessment for the Networks and Renewables reporting units.
-We had no impairment of goodwill in 2021 and 2020 as a result of our impairment testing.
+For 2022, we utilized a qualitative assessment for the Networks reporting units and a quantitative assessment for the Renewables reporting unit.
+We had no impairment of goodwill in 2022 and 2021 as a result of our impairment testing.

 Intangible assets